suhasHere/moq-secure-objects/draft-ietf-moq-secure-objects.md

 immutable properties of the Object).
 The scope of a Key ID is the namespace so if two tracks inside the same namespace have different tracks_base_keys, then they need to have different Key ID values.
-This design is to support a keys across many tracks where a client uses subscribe namespace to get new tracks as they are created in the namespace.
+This design is to support a single key across many tracks where a client uses subscribe namespace to get new tracks as they are created in the namespace.